chem-274-A-master/problem-set-2/instructions.md

 ### Reflection and Documentation

 Create a `Makefile` which runs each integrator and saves a plot of the integrator results with the analytical results.
 Your make file has three required targets: `lint` (runs black and flake8), `VelocityVerlet` (runs Velocity Verlet simulation) and another target for your integrator of choice.
+Make the name of this target `Integrator2`.

-Like always, you should include a `README.md` that includes information about the homework and how to use your makefile.
+Like always, you should include a `README.md` that includes information about the homework and how to use your mMkefile.

 Write the answer to these questions in your README for this assignment.

-1. Which integrator did you choose to implement and why?
+1. This homework uses both **inheritance** and **composition**.
+Where are each used and how?
+Why?
+2. Discuss the advantages and disadvantages of using inheritance for this task.
+Then, do the same for composition.
+How do these two concepts complement each other in this problem?
-2. Imagine that you wanted to add a method to all of the integrators that allowed you to print the system state (current position, velocity, kinetic energy, potential energy).
-How would you do that?
-Where would you add your method, and what would you call the method?
+3. Suppose you wanted to add a method to all integrators that prints the system state (current position, velocity, kinetic energy, potential energy).
-3. Do you see the advantage of using inheritance and object oriented programming for this task?
-If so, what do you perceive the advantage to be?
-If not, how do you think the structure of the code could be improved?
+Where would you put this method, and what object-oriented programming concept would you be using to make it available to every integrator?
+4. Now suppose you wanted to simulate a molecular system other than a diatomic (for example, a triatomic or more general molecule).
+Which OOP concept makes this extension straightforward, and why?
-4. Conceptually, what is the difference between the analytical prediction of the movement of our harmonic oscillator and the one predicted using the molecular dynamics simulation?
+5. Conceptually, what is the difference between the analytical prediction of the movement of our harmonic oscillator and the one predicted using the molecular dynamics simulation? **Hint** - The answer is *not* that an MD simulation is "more realistic".
+Both are applications of the harmonic oscillator model.

 <script type="text/javascript" src="http://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-AMS-MML_HTMLorMML"></script>
 <script type="text/x-mathjax-config">